 Financial Impact

 Rectifying a ransomware attack is costly.
-According to a survey by Sophos, lower education providers in 14 countries who paid ransoms incurred an average recovery cost of approximately $2.18 million.
+According to the survey by Sophos, lower education providers in 14 countries who paid ransoms incurred an average recovery cost of approximately $2.18 million.

-Some schools pay ransoms to restore access quickly despite the fact that this rewards and encourages attackers.
-However, paying to restore data and upgrade security diverts funds from learning.
+Although some schools pay ransoms to restore access quickly, paying to restore data and upgrade security diverts funds from being used for education.
 In addition, the loss in productivity during downtime and possible legal fees if the school is sued over the incident can contribute to the financial impact.

 Loss of Data

 Ransomware often encrypts or deletes files before a school can respond.
 This can result in personal records, student assignments, and administrative documents being lost forever.
 Rebuilding such data—if possible at all—requires enormous effort and may never be complete.
-This loss undercuts a school’s duty to safeguard information and support students’ progress.
+This loss undercuts a school’s duty to safeguard information.

 Disruption of Learning

-Schools rely heavily on technology for learning, grading, attendance, and communication.
+Schools rely heavily on technology for teaching, grading, communication, and tracking attendance.
 Once the ransomware infects the system, access to all files, data, and systems is lost, which disrupts activities and impacts productivity.

 To remedy the situation, the school must either pay the ransom, restore from backups, or rebuild systems.
 All options require time, money, and resources to implement.
 Valuable class time is lost, and students miss out on learning.
-In addition, the staff has to scramble to continue operations manually until systems are restored.
+In addition, the staff has to put in extra effort to continue operations manually until systems are restored.

 Reputational Damage

-News of an attack harms a school’s reputation, worrying parents, staff, and the community.
+News of an attack can harm a school’s reputation and worry parents, staff, and the community.
 Though not directly at fault, a school may be considered vulnerable or irresponsible as a result of a ransomware attack.
 Rebuilding trust and confidence requires transparency, accountability, and demonstrable improvements to security—a long process with no guarantee of success.

 Recent School Ransomware Attacks